yourbasic/api/README.md

 > Every public software project needs a license.

-I'm not a lawyer, but it's my understanding that code without a license can only be legally used by its author.
+I'm not a lawyer and this is not legal advice, but it's my understanding that code without a license can only be legally used by its author.

-If your're looking for paying customers, you may want to seek proper legal advice on licensing.
+If your're looking for paying customers, you may want to seek actual legal advice on licensing.
 However, to turn your project into free and open-source software is easy: just put the proper license text in the right places.